-- 1. Date underlined at the top of each piece of work on the first full line (not top line).
+- 1. Date at the top of each piece of work on the first full line (not top line).
 Short date for Maths, long date in all other pieces of work. - 2.
-Miss a line after date then write the Learning Objective (LO) - 3.
-When using plain paper for display or in plain paper books a line guide will always be used. - 4.
-No felt tips in books, coloured crayons. - 5.
-Corrections: one neat line using a ruler for corrections whith - 6.
-No rubbers in Key Stage 2. - 7.
+Miss a line after date then write the Learning Objective (LO). - 3.
+In Key Stage 2 both date and LO are underlined. - 4.
+When using plain paper for display or in plain paper books a line guide will always be used. - 5.
+No felt tips in books, coloured crayons. - 6.
+Corrections: one neat line using a ruler for corrections whith - 7.
+No rubbers in Key Stage 2. - 8.
 Handwriting pens in Key Stage 2 for those who have earnt their pen license.